-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy Trust's system of internal control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes - monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Risk Register, which is reviewed at least 3 times a year by the Audit Committee and the Full Board
+- comprehensive budgeting and monitoring systems with an annual budget and financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and Estates Committee of reports which indicate financial performance against the forecasts, and of major purchase plans, capital works and expenditure programmes - monthly Finance Monitoring meetings, attended by the Chair of Finance and Estates - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks through the Strategic Risk Register.
+Each Committee reviews their allocated risks at each meeting.
+The Audit Committee retain oversight of the risk register and review the subcommittee risk assessment.
+Overarching strategic risk oversight is provided by the Full Board

-In 2020 the Accounting Officer appointed Wylie Bisset as the Internal Auditor for a 5 year contract, commencing 1st September 2020.
+In 2020 the Accounting Officer appointed Wylie Bisset as the Internal Auditor for a 5 year contract, commencing 1 September 2020.
 During this past financial year the appointed Internal Auditors reviewed four different areas of internal controls and produced an annual report on their findings.
 These reports were all shared and reviewed with the Audit Committee.
-The 4 areas reviewed were:
+The four areas reviewed were:

-- Free school meals and bursary funding
+- Risk Management

-- Catering
+- Health & Safety

-- GDPR
+- Cyber Security

 - Follow up review on prior year audit recommendations

-All areas reviewed received a strong level of assurance, with a small number of low level recommendations.
+The areas reviewed received a combination of strong and substantial levels of assurance, with a small number of low and medium level recommendations.